jkb23/pb162-hw03-csv-sorter/README.md

 You can consult your seminar teacher to help you set the ``checkstyle.skip`` property in your IDE (or just google it).

+### Gitlab CI Pipeline
+In order for CI pipeline to function correctly, you need to have a fork of ``"2022-hw02-labels`` in your gitlab namespace.
+However, such fork should already be in place, provided you have followed the standard process when working on your previous assignment.

 ### Submitting the assignment

 The procedure to submit your solution may differ based on your seminar group.
 However, it should be generally OK to